 Me (thinking to myself): Please, for the love of God, GO AWAY!

 I had an awful headache most of the time, and on Day 2 (I think), when my doctor came in, I told him about this.
 He was almost 100% certain that it was the pain pump.
 I told him that I wanted them to remove it.
 What a difference that made!
 Not only did my headache disappear, but I wasn’t so groggy and could focus better (which definitely helped with the “menu guy”, as I so not-fondly referred to him).
-If I had to do this surgery again, I think I would request that no pain pump be used and that we just try oral pain meds first, in hopes of it controlling the pain, or that they use a different med in the IV.
+If I had to do this surgery again, I think I would request that either no pain pump be used and that we just try oral pain meds first, in hopes of it controlling the pain, or that they use a different med in the IV.

-On Day 2 my catheter was removed, which was nice, but I was having trouble going potty without it.
+On Day 2 my catheter was removed, which was nice, but I was having trouble going to the bathroom without it.
 Finally I was able to go, and what a huge relief it was:) I was able to get in and out of bed (painful), and head to the restroom by myself.